Background pattern

 Warnings and Precautions

-Signs of allergic reaction to this medication, such as respiratory problems, facial and neck swelling (angioedema), and chest pain, have been reported with ibuprofen.
-Stop using ibuprofen immediately and contact your doctor or emergency medical services if you observe any of these signs.
+Allergic reactions to this medication, such as respiratory problems, swelling of the face and neck (angioedema), and chest pain, have been reported with ibuprofen.
+Stop using ibuprofen immediately and contact your doctor or the emergency medical service immediately if you observe any of these signs.

-Severe skin reactions, such as exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms (DRESS), generalized acute pustular psoriasis (PEGA), have been reported in association with ibuprofen treatment.
-Discontinue treatment with this medication and seek medical attention immediately if you notice any of the symptoms related to these severe skin reactions described in section 4.
+Severe skin reactions, such as exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms (DRESS), and acute generalized exanthematous pustulosis (AGEP), have been reported in association with ibuprofen treatment.
+Discontinue treatment with this medication and seek medical attention immediately if you notice any symptoms related to these severe skin reactions described in section 4.

 Consult your doctor or pharmacist before starting to take Ibuprofeno Vir: